 - Pregnancy centers – Centers like Advice & Aid are available all across the country to help women in your position learn about their options.

 - General counselors – If you already have a therapist or counselor, they can be a great resource as you cope with your unplanned pregnancy.
-Unlike counselors at pregnancy centers and other places, they will usually charge by the hour.
+Unlike counselors at pregnancy centers and other places, however, they will usually charge by the hour.

 - Adoption agencies – Social workers at adoption agencies are educated on not just adoption, but all of your unplanned pregnancy options.
 You can find agencies that work locally or nationally.
+Counseling offered through an adoption agency is provided free of charge, and many of these professionals are available for 24/7 support.

 - Religious institutions – Many local churches or religious groups will offer advice and guidance to women facing an unplanned pregnancy, usually helping them to prepare for parenting or create an adoption plan.